hostjane/hostjane.github.io/_pages/plesk.md

 All you need to do is [point your domain](point-your-domain/) to the server.
 {: .fs-6 .fw-300 }

-<span class="blue">NB: Plesk can take up to 20-30 mins to install on any server, so allow time for the server to send you the Admin password after purchase.
-Unlike our other services, it is not instant.</span>
+<span class="blue">NB: Plesk can take up to 40 mins to install on any server, so allow time for the server to send you the Admin password after purchase.</span>
 {: .fs-6 .fw-300 }

 ![](/assets/plesk-screenshot.png)